a-recknagel/chextra/README.md

 ModuleNotFoundError: No module named 'foo'
 ```

-Instead of letting them assume that you shipped them a broken distribution.
+instead of letting them assume that you shipped them a broken distribution.

 ## Usage